renuo/renuo-upload-doc/chapter1.md

 ##The single apps/libraries
 ###Renuo-Upload-JS¶
-Renuo-Upload-Js is a build on top of Dropzone Library.
+Renuo-Upload-JS is a build on top of Dropzone Library.
 The upload handles a multi cors upload to S3 and displaying.
 For uploading to S3 a signed policy, signature, etc. is needed.
 The singing process must be safe and secure so it can not happen in the Js.
 For that the image upload app is needed.
-Renuo-Upload-Js first version is written in CoffeeScript, the second will be written in TypeScript.
+Renuo-Upload-JS first version is written in CoffeeScript, the second will be written in TypeScript.

 ###The image upload app¶
 The image upload app is a ruby sinatra app.
 The app is only accessed by the Renuo-Upload-JS.